 - Add maple syrup, applesauce, vanilla extract, and melted butter, followed by non-dairy milk mixture to the dry mixture.
 Whisk to combine.
 Allow batter to sit for 4-5 minutes.
 This allows flours to absorb some of the liquid.

-- To keep pancakes warm while cooking, heat the oven to 200 degrees Fahrenheit and keep pancakes in a single layer on baking sheet.
+- To keep pancakes warm while cooking, heat the oven to 200 degrees Fahrenheit and keep pancakes in a single layer on a parchment-lined baking sheet.

-- Serve with maple syrup and desired toppings.
+- Serve warm with maple syrup and other desired toppings.

 Bebygirl